sameer302/Supporting_Codes/Linux.md

     nmcli dev wifi connect "sameer" password "YOUR_WIFI_PASSWORD"

+## To know the python version

+    python3 --version

+## To know the CPU architecture

+    uname -m

+## To install system level dependencies

+    sudo apt install

+## To install inside virtual environment

+    pip install

 # Commands to use for externally conected devices

 ## To know the peripherals connected via PCIe